jenkinsci/bmc-change-manager-imstm-plugin/README.md

 - DLPBTSCT - Utility that is used to check or execute DELTA List in batch.
 BMCXLINK task is not required.
 - DLPYLIST - Sample user exit to create DELTA List records in batch using control cards.

-It uses z/OSMF REST API to submit jobs to run on z/OS.

 **Notes!**

 - Notice that the values for the different keywords are not explicitly displayed in the generated JCL.